neelanap1999/MLOPSPROJECT/README.md

 For tracking our experimental machine learning pipeline, we use MLflow, Docker, and Python.

-We chose the three metrics Davies-Bouldin Index(lower the better), Calinski-Harabasz Index(higher the better) and primarily Silhouette score(higher the better) to choose our final model parameters from the plot below.
+We chose the three metrics Davies-Bouldin Index(lower the better), Calinski-Harabasz Index(higher the better), and primarily Silhouette score(higher the better) to choose our final model parameters from the plot below.

 ![MLFlow Parallel Plot Image](Image/MLFLOW_Hyperparameters.jpeg)
 Pictured: Parallel Plot for visualizing the parameter-metrics combinations for our model

-## Staging, Production and Archived models (MLFLOW)
+## Staging, Production, and Archived models (MLFLOW)
-We rely on MLflow for managing models for Archiving, Staging, and Production as it allows us to reuse the models from artifacts regietry and serve it on a predefined port on-the-go.
+We rely on MLflow for managing models for Archiving, Staging, and Production as it allows us to reuse the models from the artifacts registry and serve them on a predefined port on the go.
 Our

 ![MLFlow Dashboard](Image/MLFLOW_Experiments.png)
 Pictured: Existing Logs on MLFlow for all the Experimental Models